mid2SUPAERO/SOMP_Ansys/README.md

 - `SimpleExample.ipynb`: Jupyter notebook with an example of 2D and 3D optimizations
 - `global3d.py`: example of a complete 3D optimization.
 Uses MPI to launch parallel processes with different volume fraction constraints and materials
-- `SimpleExample.ipynb`: Jupyter notebook comparing different materials
+- `NaturalFibres.ipynb`: Jupyter notebook comparing different materials

 ## Usage